 There used to be many options available in these types of cameras, but over the last few years Olympus has destroyed the competition with their TG line.
 Now there are comparatively few competitive options.

-Notice the lens is in the middle, not in the corner?
 It has a fast and sharp F2.0 lens paired with a slightly larger sensor than most of the cameras on this page.
 Basically that means this camera gets more light and you will get sharper pictures, and be able to stop fish movement easier.
 It is a very good thing.
 Most of the cameras on this page are F3.5 or higher, which means they take in half as much light or worse.

 And this camera has fast focusing speeds and shooting speeds compared to almost any other waterproof camera.
 This is a very valuable feature for getting fish pictures.

 The zoom lens starts at a wide angle of 25mm and goes out to 100mm (35mm equivalent), which is very desirable underwater.
 This lens provides nice sharp pictures.

 We think getting the Olympus PT-059 (on Olympus.com here) waterproof housing is a good idea if your budget can swing it.
 Yes, the camera is rated to be waterproof to 50 feet.
 But people still experience flooding failures (as do all the cameras on this page), which can be a trip ruining bummer and an expensive loss.
 But the housing makes it bombproof, and adds many useful features, like easier handling, big buttons, a lens cap and sun shade.
 On the other hand, we know tons of snorkelers who use these cameras without housings, without failures.
 We have even thought that for not much more than the price of the housing you could instead buy a second TG-6 as a backup on a trip.